 As I see it, you’re connected to everyone you know by an invisible string.
 When one person makes a choice, it tugs on the rest of this interpersonal web.
 When I sit down with a family, couple, or an individual, I’m there to help each person understand what’s happening internally as they learn how to respond instead of react.

 Hi, I’m Melissa Graziano and I’m thrilled to be a Pathfinders Counselor working under the supervision of Kirsten Goffena.
-Having completed a year-long internship at Pathfinders Counseling, I recently received a Masters degree in Clinical Mental Health: Couples, Marriage, and Family Counseling/Therapy at the University of Northern Colorado.
+I received a Masters degree in Clinical Mental Health: Couples, Marriage, and Family Counseling/Therapy at the University of Northern Colorado in 2018.
 As I work towards licensure, I consult with Kirsten on all my cases.

 I am passionate about working with all types of couples and families.
 When you sit down with an objective person who can hold a safe space for all, it’s possible to resolve so many concerns and strengthen connections.
 I support couples and families in learning to more effectively communicate, which often increases intimacy and bonding.
 My goal for couples, families, and individuals is to build on their unique strengths and for their learned skills in counseling to continue long after therapy.